What do driving under the influence and sleep deprivation have in common? The answer might surprise you.

 - Begin with two minutes of outdoor exposure.
 Initiating a new habit with the minimum effective dose will make it easier to do.

-It might feel like caffeine gives us superpowers, but too much of it too late in the day can mess with our sleep.
+It might feel like caffeine gives you superpowers, but too much of it too late in the day can mess with your sleep.

 Here’s how caffeine works: